 You should see results like this:

 Congrats!
-You've just performed an inference on the Edge TPU.
+You just performed an inference on the Edge TPU using TensorFlow Lite.

-For details about how to create compatible TensorFlow Lite models, read TensorFlow Models on the Edge TPU.
+Or to create your own model that's compatible with the Edge TPU, read TensorFlow Models on the Edge TPU.

 Is this content helpful?